Direct Incorporation vs LegalZoom (Who’s Perfect For You?)

 - Your online security is important to these companies.
 Both LegalZoom and Direct Incorporation use Norton Web Security which protects from malware, while also encrypting all data transfers.

 - LegalZoom and Direct Incorporation have extensive learning centers on their websites.
 Even if you don’t end up purchasing services from them, you can find lots of information on everything from formations to ongoing compliance issues.

 - Do you need to read customer reviews before making a decision?
 Both companies have plenty of feedback available online for you to read through, giving you a clear picture of what your customer experience will be like.

 Side by Side Comparisons

-Direct Incorporation’s base rate of $139 plus state fee is slightly cheaper than LegalZoom’s $149 price point.
+Direct Incorporation’s base rate of $139 is slightly more expensive than LegalZoom’s $79 price point.

-With Direct Incorporation, you receive a federal tax ID number (EIN) which allows you to file business taxes, hire employees, etc. LegalZoom doesn’t include an EIN in their base formation package, but they do have an operating agreement which defines the structure of your LLC.
+With Direct Incorporation, you receive a federal tax ID number (EIN) which allows you to file business taxes, hire employees, etc. LegalZoom doesn’t include an EIN in their base formation package, but they do allow you to add one on if you’d like.

 The two companies do have some significant differences in the higher-priced packages though.
 Direct Incorporation’s top-tier package focuses on things like web design and trademark protections, whereas LegalZoom’s top package is centered around expedited processing.

 LegalZoom is one of the industry giants, with nearly 4 million total customers, about half of which are business clients.
 They’ve been around since 1999.
 Direct Incorporation opened in 2003, and as a mid-sized company they’ve served over 60,000 customers.